cnelabneu/tbi-docs/docs/redcap.md

 - For recording intervention ## in HypeRate, use the RedCap number.

 ## Post intervention report
-- Reporting will be done by replying on the participant specific teams channel under "general/posts".
+- Reporting will be done by the SO by replying on the participant specific teams channel under "general/posts".
 - Examples of things to report:
   - No issues, session went well.
   - Session started X mintues late because of X.